Hello again 🙂

 Shromona Das / Bibi

-Shromona’s talk was as unflinching as her Naming and Shaming graphic account posted on Facebook in October 2018, while the #MeToo movement was gaining strength on social media in India.
+Shromona’s talk at LDC Manchester was as unflinching as her Naming and Shaming graphic account posted on Facebook in October 2018, while the #MeToo movement was gaining strength on social media in India.
 The stories she saw being shared brought her own trauma to the surface.
 In this series of white-on-black illustrations, Shromona Das names the men that raped and abused her and describes how she “bears the scars which no medicine can heal”, yet they “sleep unperturbed”.

 Her writing is powerful, angry, and deeply affecting.
 I am so glad to have met her and to have had the opportunity to listen to her discussing such trauma with striking honesty.